piersfinlayson/software-defined-retro-rom/README.md

 - [Available Configurations](config/README.md#available-configurations) - Various pre-collated ROM collection configurations.
 - [STM32 Selection](docs/STM32-SELECTION.md) - How to select the appropriate STM32 variant for your application.
 - [Image Selection](docs/IMAGE-SELECTION.md) - How to tell SDRR which of the installed ROM images to serve.
-- [Multi-ROM Sets](docs/MULTI-ROM-SETS.md) - How to use a single SDRR to serve multiple ROMs simultaneously.
+- [Multi-ROM Sets](docs/MULTI-ROM-SETS.md) - How to use a single SDRR to support multiple ROMs simultaneously or to dynamically switch between images.
 - [Configuration](docs/CONFIGURATION.md) - SDRR configuration options.
 - [Logging](docs/LOGGING.md) - How to enable and use logging in SDRR.
 - [Technical Summary](docs/TECHNICAL-SUMMARY.md) - Overview of the SDRR architecture, operation and design decisions.